WorldQL/docs.worldql.com/docs/architecture/instructions.md

 The response to RecordRead.
 A client-bound Message containing an array of Records.

 ## AreaSubscribe
 Subscribes to receive LocalMessages from a certain area.
-WorldQL splits the world into cubic areas based on the `WQL_REGION_CUBE_SIZE` configuration variable.
-For example, if `WQL_REGION_CUBE_SIZE=100` then the world is partitioned into 100^3 cubes that clients can subscribe and unsubscribe to.
+WorldQL splits the world into cubic areas based on the `WQL_SUBSCRIPTION_REGION_CUBE_SIZE` configuration variable.
+For example, if `WQL_SUBSCRIPTION_REGION_CUBE_SIZE=100` then the world is partitioned into 100^3 cubes that clients can subscribe and unsubscribe to.
 Requires a `position` specifying an area.

 ## AreaUnsubscribe
 Unsubscribes from LocalMessages in a certain area.